 Occasionally a student may request that you provide accommodations, but you never received notification about the student.
-To ensure proper documentation and support, you should recommend that the student channel any requests through the office of the Assistant Dean for Accessibility Resources.
+To protect yourself, the student, and Hamilton College, you should recommend that the student channel any requests through the office of the Associate Dean of Students for Multicultural Affairs.